HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/maintaining-data-collectors.rst

 Retiring a Data Collector will **permanently** remove it from the system.
 During the retirement process, you must specify a substitute Data Collector that will take over the responsibilities of the Data Collector you are retiring.
 If you only have one Data Collector, you cannot retire it unless you add a substitute.

-.. note:: As of Hyperview 3.4, Linux Data Collectors only support SSH, SNMP, IPMI, and Modbus TCP protocols.
-If you retire a Windows Data Collector in favor of a Linux one, the Linux Data Collector **will not** communicate with devices that use WMI, VMware, or BACnet/IP.

 |retire|

 #.
 Log in to your Hyperview instance as an Administrator.